pedrOAlquimim/feed/README.md

 ### What is the project?

+1º Project of Bootcamp Ignite Rocketseat.
 It's the client side of a social media feed, with posts, comments, and likes.
-A project made from the @Rocketseat React course using only the main concepts of React and TypeScript.
+To learn the main concepts of React and TypeScript.

 ### Main technologies